renovatebot/renovate/docs/usage/self-hosted-configuration.md

 };
 ```

-In the above example any reference to `@company` preset will be replaced with `local>org/renovate-config`.
+In the above example any reference to the `@company` preset will be replaced with `local>org/renovate-config`.

 ## onboarding